AndreiSoroka/concentration-game/README.md

 https://github.com/AndreiSoroka/get-start-template-vue/

 ### Test task description
-Create a memory card game using Vue.js.
+Create a memory card game using Vue 2.
 The cards should be shuffled and placed face down.
 The player should be able to flip two cards at a time.
 If the cards match, they should be removed from the game.